 I was just working on a family’s protocol offering up recommendations for healthier “crunchy” foods, and thought “I need to share this!”
-I was going to squeeze it into my Free Picky Eating Webinar coming up, but it’s already a full hour of useful tips, there wasn’t much room/time left.
 So here I am with my list of 40 healthy crunchy foods for kids!

 But here we are today, with a little girl who had my homemade pumpkin seed & zucchini crackers for breakfast, with hazelnut butter, and some coconut yogurt.
 No gagging and no tears.
-I NEVER thought things would change, but with some tweaks and the Picky Eater Protocol we completely turned things around.
+I NEVER thought things would change, but with some tweaks, we completely turned things around.
 She is a different child at meals and stress is long gone.

-When we are under sensitive, we can’t process sensory input from food properly or feel softer textures in our mouth (think of it as if the sensation in our mouth being numbed).
-When sensations are numbed, we would avoid foods like yogurt, bread, etc. and instead develop a preference for crunchier foods.
+When we are under sensitivity, we can’t process sensory input from food properly or feel softer textures in our mouth (think of it as if the sensation in our mouth is numbed).
+When sensations are numbed, we would avoid foods like yogurt, bread, etc., and instead develop a preference for crunchier foods.
 Sienna would also over-stuffed her mouth to help feel her food and get a sense of the oral boundaries.
 Intimately known as the “chipmunk effect”.

 ORAL MOTOR DELAYS